ElWanderer/kOS_scripts/documentation/boot_KMScience.ks_readme.md

 ### Script Steps

 #### Init

+All libraries are loaded onto the local hard drive(s).

 The craft is renamed `SAT_NAME` and then logging enabled.
 Logging is not enabled earlier so that the log file name will be based around the new name rather than the old name.